Code-Inside/Blog/_posts/2017-09-31-introducing-electrondotnet.md

 There are lots of issues open and the project is pretty young, maybe we will find a solution for the above problems, maybe not.

+# Final thoughts

 The interesting point for me is, that we seem to hit a nerf with this project: There is demand to write X-Plat desktop applications.

-We are looking for feedback - please share your opinion on the [ElectronNET-GitHub-Repo](https://github.com/ElectronNET/Electron.NET)/ or try it out :)
+We are looking for feedback - please share your opinion on the [ElectronNET-GitHub-Repo](https://github.com/ElectronNET/Electron.NET) or try it out :)

-Desktop is dead, long live the desktop!
+*Desktop is dead, long live the desktop!*